mattmcnabb/mattmcnabb.github.io/_posts/2017-9-30-SHiPS-PSCloudShell.md

 {% endhighlight %}

 # Further capabilities
 So far I've only demonstrated how to create a navigable tree using Get-ChildItem, but providers offer many more features such as creating, renaming and removing items, and some lesser-known features such as transactions.
-The SHiPS module doesn't appear to implement these feature yet, but it may in the future.
+The SHiPS module doesn't appear to implement these features yet, but it may in the future.
 Right now I'll stick to what I can see demonstrated by the authors of the AzurePSDrive module in PSCloudShell.

 # Conclusion
 Pretty cool, right?
 Now imagine that you can leverage providers with any of your own modules using SHiPS.
 I think it would be fascinating to try this with one of my own projects - for instance, one that works against a REST API.
 I hope you've found this article useful and I can't wait to see how others use the SHiPS module in their projects.